ikibalin/pycifstar/readme.rst

 Collaboration
 ----------------------

-If you have any suggestions, bug reports or annoyances please report them to our issue tracker at PyStar_.
+If you have any suggestions, bug reports or annoyances please report them to our issue tracker at PyCifStar_.

 Copyright and License
 -------------------------